DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Forward secrecy for queries that carry a ciphertext has the same granularity as classical resolver-key rotation, since the resolver KEM key is short-term and the client's encapsulation randomness is fresh per query.

-Resumed queries inherit the shorter of the ticket lifetime and the ticket-key lifetime.
+For resumed queries, recorded traffic remains decryptable until every `TK` able to open its ticket has been destroyed, so their forward secrecy follows the ticket-key lifetime.

 Nonce uniqueness is required as in classical DNSCrypt.